Back to Blog

 When landlords discuss rent increases or when courts evaluate whether rent is fair according to the local Mietspiegel (rent index), they look at the Kaltmiete.
 Legal rent caps and maximum deposit calculations (three months' Kaltmiete) are also based on this figure.

-What is included in Nebenkosten
+What is included in operating costs

-What is NOT included even in Warmmiete
+What is not included, even in the warm rent

 How to calculate your true monthly costs